andrejlukic/nlp-opinion-mining/README.md

 # Opinion mining

+The goal of this project is to mine user opinions about certain product features.
+The task will use a dataset of user reviews of several Amazon products.
+The goal is to analyze the reviews, extract product features and calculate sentiment per each feature.
+All the discussed source code is included in a [Jupyter notebook](./opinion_mining.ipynb) and briefly described in an appendix of this document.
+This document is structured in the following way: quick look at the datasets, overview of the solution architecture, baseline model with the first results and finally the improved model and comparison with the baseline model.
+In the appendix there are some pointers with regards to the source code and some additional complementary information.

 ## The first look at the data

 The data is a collection of customer reviews, extracted from Amazon.
 Reviews for individual products are grouped in files and each file has been manually labelled with the list of product features, sentiment polarity and sentiment strength.
 Each file contains reviews for one specific product or domain.